EJOHP

 Over the course of 2025, students at the University of North Carolina @ Chapel Hill, translated their deep dive oral history interviews into a story map.
 This exercise is an attempt to geographically chart the stories, hardships, and lived experiences of our narrators, highlighting the spatial overlap between environmental injustices and visualizing the inherent relationship between movement work, culture, place, and land as highlighted in many of these oral histories.

-Story Map coming in Winter 2025.
+Story Map coming in Spring 2026.

 Reference Materials